-Our amended and restated certificate of incorporation, as amended on March 1, 2017 to effect the Reverse Stock Split, currently authorizes us to issue up to 140,000,000 shares of common stock and 10,000,000 shares of preferred stock.
-As of May 5, 2017, we had a total of 101,006,255 shares of common stock that were authorized but unissued, and we have currently reserved a significant number of these shares for future issuance pursuant to outstanding equity awards, outstanding warrants, our equity plans and our 2018 notes.
+Our amended and restated certificate of incorporation, as amended, currently authorizes us to issue up to 140,000,000 shares of common stock and 10,000,000 shares of preferred stock.
+As of October 24, 2017, we had a total of 4,094,204 shares of common stock that were authorized but unissued, and we have currently reserved a significant number of these shares for future issuance pursuant to outstanding equity awards, our equity plans and our 2019 notes, Tranche B notes, and interest payments under or upon conversion of the 2021 notes.
 As a result, our ability to issue shares of common stock other than pursuant to existing arrangements will be limited until such time, if ever, that we are able to amend our amended and restated certificate of incorporation to further increase our authorized shares of common stock or shares currently reserved for issuance otherwise become available (for example, due to the termination of the underlying agreement to issue the shares).
+As described in our preliminary proxy statement filed with the SEC on November 7, 2017, we are presenting a proposal for stockholder vote at a special meeting of stockholders to be held on December 13, 2017 to approve an amendment to our amended and restated certificate of incorporation to increase the authorized number of shares of common stock from 140,000,000 to 280,000,000 shares.
+There is no guarantee that this proposal will be approved by our stockholders.